-Steve West has been added to the core development team.
-Steve is currently lead developer at London based eCommerce specialists Ve Interactive.
-Steve was already very active in IRC, and working on improving the functionality of the ORM.
+Emlyn West has been added to the core development team.
+Emlyn is currently lead developer at London based eCommerce specialists Ve Interactive.
+Emlyn was already very active in IRC, and working on improving the functionality of the ORM.
 His main focus will be on rewriting the ORM for version 2, on Fieldsets and Validation, and on unit testing.

 This release fixes for three potential security issues.